-Methods
+Experimental Procedure and Results

 Microbial strains

-We tested the effects of nectar compounds on the growth of the yeasts Metschnikowia reukaufii, Aureobasidium pullulans, Starmerella bombi, Rhodotorula fujisanensis, Saccharomyces cerevisiae, Zygosaccharomyces bailii, and the bacteria, Acinetobacter nectaris, Rosenbergiella nectarea, Bacillus subtilis, Pantoea agglomerans, Pseudomonas mandelii, Pectobacterium carotovorum.
+We tested the effects of nectar compounds on the growth of the fungi Metschnikowia reukaufii, Aureobasidium pullulans, Starmerella bombi, Rhodotorula fujisanensis, Saccharomyces cerevisiae, Zygosaccharomyces bailii, and the bacteria, Acinetobacter nectaris, Rosenbergiella nectarea, Bacillus subtilis, Pantoea agglomerans, Pseudomonas mandelii, Pectobacterium carotovorum.
 The species assayed include microbes commonly isolated from nectar, pollinators, and the environment (Table 1).

-To standardize microbial density across treatments, we created master microbial suspensions.
-First, we grew microbial stocks for three days on Yeast Media Agar (YMA) containing chloramphenicol (at 100 mg/L to reduce bacterial growth) or fructose enhanced Trypticase Soy Agar (TSA) containing cycloheximide (at 100 mg/L to reduce fungal growth) for fungi and bacteria respectively (Supplemental Method 1).
-We then created 2000 cell/μL suspensions (quantified via hemocytometer) in 15% glycerol v/v with 15% sucrose w/v and stored aliquots at -80oC for the duration of the experiment.
-Each plate or cogrowth assay used a new aliquot to ensure that every replicate had the same starting cell densities of each focal microbe.
-We verified that there was no decrease in microbial viability from length of freezing by correlating the lag time of microbes grown in control nectar to length of time frozen (r = -.13, p = .08).

-Chemical constituents

-We tested compounds detected in nectar that have been hypothesized or demonstrated to be antimicrobial and used the highest concentrations previously documented in nectar (Supplemental Table 1).
+We tested compounds detected in nectar that have been hypothesized or demonstrated to be antimicrobial and used concentrations in line with levels documented in nectar (Supplemental Table 1).
 We tested hydrogen peroxide (H2O2), a reactive oxygen species found in some nectars, at two concentrations (2mM and 4mM, (Carter and Thornburg, 2004)); deltaline, a norditerpene alkaloid found in the nectar of Delphinium spp. and a potent toxin for eukaryotes (22ug/ml, (Cook et al., 2013)); BrLTP2.1, a lipid transfer protein isolated from Brassica rapa nectar, hereafter referred to as LTP (150μg/ml, (Schmitt et al., 2018)); linalool, a common volatile found in nectar (100ng/ml, (Burdon et al., 2018)); ethanol (EtOH), a common byproduct of fermentation in nectar (1%, (Wiens et al., 2008)) and elevated sugar at 30%, along with a 15% base control nectar solution (which covers the low and moderate levels of natural sugar concentrations) (Nicolson et al., 2007).
 These compounds were chosen because they represent a broad range of compounds found across floral nectars and were feasible to obtain.
-See Supplemental Table 2 for the recipes of control and treatment “nectars”.
+See Supplemental Methods 2 for the recipes and process of creating control and treatment “nectars”.

-Preparing synthetic nectars

-To prepare the synthetic nectars (treatment and control solutions), we weighed dry reagents on a microbalance to a precision of 0.0025 grams before washing them into a volumetric flask and dissolving the reagents in DI water.
-Liquid reagents were added and then the entire solution was diluted with DI water to the proper concentration before being vortexed and sterilized using a syringe filter (0.2 μm cellulose acetate membrane, Corning, Corning NY, product number 431219).
-Base nectar consisted of 15% sugar (50:25:25 sucrose:glucose:fructose) w/v, 1% peptone w/v, 3% yeast extract w/v, 50% 100x non-essential amino acids v/v.
-This high nitrogen nectar analog was chosen so that all tested microbes could grow in the base solution to detectable levels, allowing us to test the impacts of nectar compounds on growth in isolation from nutrient limitation.

 Plate reader growth assay